trothr/blog/Richard/2020/20200717-long-delayings.md

 experience, I urge you, don't let your suffering set there, the anguish to be dredged up later, because it will.
 You have a life to live.

+Let me state that more strongly: It does not honor your late loved one for you to linger in the loss.
+In fact, it DISHONORS the one you've lost to maintain misery or to persist in pain.

 I was busy enough with a new job that I didn't really notice.
 I didn't go deep, didn't mentally unpack things that were difficult and for which I had no reference or context.
 People suffer loss every day.